TheInterventionCentre/aortic-valve-event-detection/README.md

 - - -

-Source code for recreating "Automatic Detection of Aortic Valve Events Using Deep Neural Networks on Cardiac Signals From Epicardially Placed Accelerometer
+Source code for recreating "Automatic Detection of Aortic Valve Events Using Deep Neural Networks on Cardiac Signals From Epicardially Placed Accelerometer"

 - - -